1967 Inter-Cities Fairs Cup final

 The 1967 Inter-Cities Fairs Cup Final was the final of the ninth edition of the Inter-Cities Fairs Cup.
 It was played on 30 August and 6 September 1967 between Dinamo Zagreb of Yugoslavia and Leeds United of England.
-Zagreb won the tie 2–0 on aggregate.
+Dinamo Zagreb won the tie 2–0 on aggregate, following a 2–0 victory in Zagreb and a 0–0 draw in Leeds.